 - Support for arbitrary, anisotropic dielectrics including gyrotropic/magneto-optic materials and non-orthogonal unit cells.

-- Field output in HDF5 format supported by many visualization tools.
+- Field output in the HDF5 data format.

 To give you some feel for how long these calculations take, let us consider one typical data point.
 For the 3d band-structure of a diamond lattice of dielectric spheres in air, computing the lowest 10 bands on a 16×16×16 grid at 31 k-points, MPB took 8 seconds on a 2.8 GHz AMD Opteron under Debian with the ATLAS optimized BLAS library.
 Thus, at each k-point, MPB was minimizing a function with 81920 degrees of freedom in 0.26 seconds on average.

 Please cite the reference publication in any publication for which you found MPB useful.

 Subscribe to the read-only mpb-announce mailing list to receive notifications of updates and releases.
 Subscribe to the mpb-discuss mailing list for discussions regarding MPB.
 The mpb-discuss archives includes all postings since 2006 spanning a large number and variety of discussion topics related to installation, setting up simulations, post-processing output, etc.

 For bug reports and feature requests, please file a GitHub issue.